The Brussels government has entrusted Sibelga with managing the deployment of on-street charging stations throughout Brussels by 2035.

-To support the transition to less polluting vehicles, the Brussels Government has committed to deploying 11,000 publicly accessible charging stations for electric vehicles by 2035.
+In order to support the transition to less polluting vehicles, the Brussels Government has undertaken to install 11,000 charging stations for electric vehicles by 2035.
+These charging stations, located along public roads and also on semi-private land, will be accessible to the public.

 Reducing transport-related CO2 emissions by 75% by 2030